- The COVID-19 vaccine rollout roadmap has determined the phases of vaccination for priority groups.

 - For training modules from the Department of Health (National COVID-19 Vaccination Training Program) click here.

 - For modules to consolidate and evaluate your technical skills, access education via Melbourne Vaccine Education Centre (Victorian COVID-19 eLearning Competency), here.

-ATAGI has updated their resources to include information for health professionals and consumers about this clotting condition:
+ATAGI updated their resources to include information for health professionals and consumers about this clotting condition:

-ATAGI released a statement on 25 March 2021 recommending deferral of vaccination with any COVID-19 vaccine for people who have a history of the below conditions:
+From 25 March 2021: ATAGI released a statement recommending deferral of vaccination with any COVID-19 vaccine for people who have a history of the below conditions:

 Vaccine Rollout Schedule

 - Read the updated vaccine rollout schedule as of 14 March 2021.